 You may assume that low shedding dogs would naturally have less hair than regular dogs, but you’d be surprised.
-The Komondor is a large dog that doesn’t shed, and the Komondor is basically all hair!
+The Komondor is a large dog that doesn’t shed, and the Komondor is basically all hair.

 Why Are Some People Allergic To Dogs?

-If you are allergic to dogs you may assume that the more hair a dog has the more you will end up suffering.
-But pet allergies are normally triggered by microscopic particles which are found in dog urine, saliva and bits of dead skin (known as pet dander).
+If you are allergic to dogs, you may assume that the more hair a dog has, the more you’ll suffer.
+But pet allergies are normally triggered by microscopic particles found in dog urine, saliva and bits of dead skin (known as pet dander).
 These particles are tiny enough to be airborne, so they are easily inhaled by humans.